-Graeme Lowe Protein Ltd holds four resource consents, to allow it to take from and discharge to the Tawhiti Stream, and to discharge emissions into the air.
+Graeme Lowe Protein Ltd holds two resource consents, to allow it to take from and discharge to the Tawhiti Stream, and to discharge cooling water from a rendering plant to the Tawhiti Stream.

-In general, compliance monitoring indicated that the consent holder was meeting the requirements of their consents
+Compliance monitoring indicated that the consent holder was meeting the requirements of their consents.
+However, since February 2023, these two consents are no longer in use.